schmod/schmod.com/about/index.md

 templateClass: tmpl-post
 ---

-I am a person that writes stuff.
+I am a Software Developer in Washington, DC.
+This is not the totality of my identity, but it's all the information you're getting for now.